SansonSebastiano/MPM23-24_project/README.md

 # RoomFinder

-**A project for the Mobile Programming and Multimedia course - MSc Computer Science - Università degli Studi di Padova - A.Y.
+**A project for the Mobile Programming and Multimedia course - MSc Computer Science - University of Study of Padua - A.Y.
 2023/2024**

 The project consists in creating a mobile application that respects all the mobile design and usability principles seen during classes.
 The app must be also developed using a cross-platform framework, optimizing so the writing of the code for both Android and iOS platforms.